cervoise/blog/certifications/SLAE/Exo1-Bind_Shell.md

 8048062:	41                   	inc    ecx
 ```

-Lets check if it is not possible to put the PATH of the executed program on the stack directly in order to reduce the size of the shellcode.
+Let's check if it is not possible to put the PATH of the executed program on the stack directly in order to reduce the size of the shellcode.

 Original code: